CAP Theorem

 1. Consistency (C):

-Consistency means that every read operation returns the most recent write, i.e., all nodes in a distributed system see the same data at the same time.
+Consistency means that every read operation returns the most recent write, i.e., all nodes in a distributed system see the same data at the same time, no matter which node they connected to.
 In simple terms, when data is written to the system, it must immediately be propagated to all nodes, ensuring that all users see the same information.

 Example: In a bank transaction system, if one account is debited, all nodes must reflect that change immediately to avoid showing inconsistent balances.